ranarag/ranarag.github.io/_posts/2019-09-12-how-to-install-packages-locally-in-linux.md

 export CPLUS_INCLUDE_PATH="/home/anuragroy/local_install_dirs/include:$CPLUS_INCLUDE_PATH"
 export MANPATH="/home/anuragroy/local_install_dirs/data/aspell/man:$MANPATH"
 {% endhighlight %}
-And now aspell is installed!!! :-)
+And now aspell is installed!!! :smile:

 Note: Python packages relying on local libraries(for example libraries located in ~/local_install_dirs/lib), headers(for example libraries located in ~/local_install_dirs/include) will return a _cannot find.._ error.There is a way around though ---clone the repository of the package and modify the relevant variables accordingly(like **library_dirs** for libraries and **include_dirs** for headers).
 <!-- (Not yet Finished!! :P) -->